 On the other hand, the only requirement for EU nationals is the obtainment of the fiscal code: however, both EU and Extra-EU citizens who are planning to live in Italy permanently need to enroll at Modena Town Hall.

-2. Finding a home in Modena
+Move to Modena: Finding a home in Modena

 Modena is the home to Studio Arletti & Partners, so we want to make you feel at home in Modena.
 The second step in your relocation process is finding the perfect home.
 There are different factors to consider when looking for the perfect home, like closeness to your workplace, easy access to shopping areas, schools, or to the nightlife, and lastly budget.
 The following are some of our best suggestions: